 Can you use ActiveCampaign as a CRM?

 Yes, you can.
 A CRM is the meeting point between business and customer.
-It should help you gather all information about your customers, their contact details, preferences, and behaviour in one place where it would be easy to search for them.
-Thus, the time that was previously spent on searching and managing customer data would be saved.
+It should help you gather all information about your customers, their contact details, preferences, and behavior in one place where it would be easy to search for them.
+Thus, the time that you previously spent on searching and managing customer data would be saved.